Gaius-Augustus/Augustus/README-cgp.txt

 ((((hg19:0.032973,rheMac2:0.036199):0.129706,mm9:0.352605):0.020666,bosTau4:0.219477):0.438357,galGal3:0.474279);

-           All branch lengths are required and leaf nodes must be named after the species identifier (as in 'aln.maf' and 'genomes.tbl').
-Also a valid format (often output of phylogenetic tree reconstruction tools such as MrBayes, PHYLIP, ...)  is f.i.
+           All branch lengths are required and leaf nodes must be named after the genome/species identifier (as in 'aln.maf' and 'genomes.tbl').
+Also a valid format (often output of phylogenetic tree reconstruction tools such as MrBayes, PHYLIP, ...)  is for instance

 begin trees;
         translate